argoproj-labs/assistant-for-argocd/docs/lightspeed.md

 ```

 2. Lightspeed requires an OpenShift token, in the console it uses the user's token but Argo CD UI does not have this token.
 As a result
 we will create a ServiceAccount and then create a token against that.
-To do so create the following secret:
+To do so create the following ServiceAccount and Secret:

 ```
 kind: ServiceAccount